gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 == Changelog ==

+* Fixed: Warning in Gravity Forms 1.9 about Add-on requiring an update
 * Fixed: Loading order of settings tabs
 = 3.1 (December 1, 2014) =
 * Added: Use of Sandbox constant